BloomTech-Labs/tagger-ds/README.md

 ### Python Notebooks

-🚫  Add to or delete python notebook links as needed for your project

 [Functions for gathering the emails](https://github.com/Lambda-School-Labs/tagger-ds/blob/master/Jay/email_functions.ipynb)

 [Model Hyperparameter Optimization and Training](https://github.com/Lambda-School-Labs/tagger-ds/blob/sam-branch/labs_sam(3).ipynb)

 [Flask API](https://github.com/Lambda-School-Labs/tagger-ds/blob/sam-branch/API/application.py)

-### 3️⃣ How to connect to the web API

-🚫 List directions on how to connect to the API here

 ### 3️⃣ How to connect to the data API